cesarderio/reading-notes/401-reading-notes/class-30.md

 #### **has()**

-* takes in a key and checks to see if it exists inside the hastable.
+* takes in a key and checks to see if it exists inside the hashtable.

 #### **keys()**